 - Encourage civic engagement and participation of the African community in District affairs

-OAA prides itself on working with all levels of the District government, Federal government, community-based organizations, faith-based organizations, media and the private sector to ensure continuous delivery and access to pertinent information and services.
-OAA organizes and facilitates programs on public safety, human rights, economic development, employment, social services, health, education, and multicultural awareness and development.
+MOAA prides itself on working with all levels of the District government, Federal government, community-based organizations, faith-based organizations, media and the private sector to ensure continuous delivery and access to pertinent information and services.
+MOAA organizes and facilitates programs on public safety, human rights, economic development, employment, social services, health, education, and multicultural awareness and development.